Hazelnut coffee macarons, another tasty macaron recipe with warm and nutty flavours, perfect chewy texture and just the right balance of sweetness.

 Storage

-Store leftover macarons in the fridge and use them within 3-4 days.
+Store leftover macarons in the fridge due to their cream filling and use them within 3-4 days.
+They will soften over time, so are best enjoyed fresh.

-You can freeze macaron shells before filling them, and use within 1 month.
+You can freeze macaron shells before filling them and use them within 1 month.

 FAQ